-How quickly your score can recover depends on a few factors, including recency
+How quickly your score can recover from a late payment will depend on a few factors, including recency and amount owed.

 My score dropped 40 points after one late car payment.
 How quickly can it recover if I keep my payments on time from now on?